 Thuban is not a particularly bright star, but it holds a special place in the hearts of stargazers.
-That’s because Thuban was the Pole Star some 5,000 years ago, when the Egyptians were building the pyramids. follow the links below to learn more about Thuban, now a relatively inconspicuous star in the constellation Draco the Dragon.
+That’s because Thuban – a relatively inconspicuous star in the constellation Draco the Dragon – was the Pole Star some 5,000 years ago, when the Egyptians were building the pyramids.

 One of the “air shafts” follows a crooked course through the Great Pyramid, so you couldn’t have sighted stars through it.
 To this day, the purpose of these passageways inside the Great Pyramid isn’t clear, although they might have been connected to rituals associated with the king’s ascension to the heavens.
 Whatever their purpose, the Great Pyramid of Giza reveals that its builders knew the starry skies intimately.
 They surely knew Thuban was their Pole Star, the point around which the heavens appeared to turn.

 Past and future pole stars.
 Indeed, Thuban at times made a better pole star than our modern Polaris.
 Various sources claim that Thuban almost exactly pinpointed the position of the north celestial pole in the year 2787 B.C.

 Meanwhile, our modern Polaris – which many centuries ago was an ordinary star known by the name Phoenice – won’t match Thuban’s precision when it most closely aligns with the north celestial pole on March 24, 2100.
 Polaris will be 27’09” (0.4525 degrees) from the north celestial pole at that time (a little less than the angular diameter of the moon when at its farthest from Earth), according to the computational wizard Jean Meeus.